deep-diver/llamaduo/README.md

 ## Motivation

-We assume that small size LLM could show comparable performance to that of service type LLM on a specific task, and this project is to prove such possibility.
-Furthermore, this project shows how to smoothly migrate from service type LLM to small sized LLM when
+We assume that a small LLM could show comparable performance to that of a service-type LLM on a specific task, and this project tries to showcase such a possibility in a practically grounded manner.
+Furthermore, this project shows how to smoothly migrate from service-type LLM to small LLM when
 - we experience the outage of service type LLM which could cause disasters on many service/applications that rely on the service type LLM.
 - we want decide to use small sized LLM hosted on local servers for the cost savings or privacy issues.
 - ......